knaw-huc/iisg-metadata-overviews/README.md

 - requests
 - Sickle (OAI-PMH library)

+Other git repo's with code needed to run the cetls:
+- rico-converter
+- marc2bibframe2

 ## Check
 The check script creates and updates the list of identifiers to be downloaded, for instance with the OAI-PMH verb ListIdentifiers.